LRT full-service train testing 'compressed,' public inquiry hears | CBC News

 Longer testing period could have identified problems, safety certifier says

-The final testing of the Alstom light-rail trains was "compressed" and allowed the trains to go into full service without fixing existing issues — or identifying new ones, the LRT public inquiry heard Tuesday.
+Ottawa's final testing of the Alstom light-rail trains was "compressed" and allowed the trains to go into full service without fixing existing issues or identifying new ones, the LRT public inquiry heard Tuesday.

 According to Lowell Goudge, who was both the train system engineer for the Confederation Line and the train safety certifier for the project, it wasn't until the spring of 2019 that more than one or two trains ran on the main line at any one time.